 - headache or pain around your eyes, forehead, cheeks or teeth which gets worse when leaning forward

 - feeling of pressure around your face and inside your head

 - a blocked or stuffy nose

-- a post-nasal drip – when mucus from the sinus area drips down the inside of the throat
+- a post-nasal drip (when mucus from the sinus area drips down the inside of your throat)

 - loss of sense of smell or taste

-To help relieve the pain and discomfort caused by sinusitis you could try the following home treatments:
+To help relieve the pain and discomfort caused by sinusitis, try the following home treatments:

 - Rest to help your body to heal faster.

 - Keep hydrated and drink lots of fluids to help thin the mucus.

 - Hold a hot compress or warm face pack over the painful area.